 Traffic Graph - Graphs showing the traffic flowing through each of your access points, and which clients are using the most can be viewed showing real-time and historical activity over the last period.
 This makes it easy to detect bottlenecks or traffic types which need to be reduced or extra provision allowed for.

 AP Status - Within the management screens, you can, at a glance, see how many clients are connected to each of your access points, the traffic throughput and many other vital statistics of your complete wireless estate.
 This includes APs connected directly to your LAN and also those set up in WDS/Repeater mode (extending your Wireless LAN wirelessly).
 You always know what's going on.

 Station list - You can also see a list of all connected clients/stations and what their own individual usage looks like.
 This also helps to determine bottlenecks, usage patterns and WLAN efficiency.

-AP Map - A visual map of your site can be uploaded into the management interface in order to accurately plot the location of your access points on the site plan.
+AP Map - (Feature due later in 2014) A visual map of your site can be uploaded into the management interface in order to accurately plot the location of your access points on the site plan.
 You can select between multiple floor plans (for different floors or outbuildings).